 Kim Herndon, Library Dean, Samford University.
 As the Library Dean at a small Doctoral/Professional private institution, Kim oversees all operations at the library as well as focusing on issues like 21st century information literacy.
 More notable is her and the university’s agile response to the COVID-19 situation and an institutional renewal of the importance of scholarly communication.
 Her newfound experience governing scholarly communications at an institution without established protocols for it is invaluable since many librarians find themselves and their institutions in the same condition.

 Scott Warren, Associate Dean for Research Excellence, Syracuse University.
 Scott oversees research data services, open publishing initiatives, acquisitions and cataloging, and the University Press.
 Along with professional interest in the economics of information he brings an eye for understanding what’s key, what’s critical and how best to prepare for the future while understanding the reality of providing services during a time of emergency.

-The event will have an abbreviated format of 45 mins with a focus on breakout discussions with peers.
+The event will have an abbreviated format of 45 mins.
 To register, contact Jennifer.Bielewski@lyrasis.org